 Culture - amniotic fluid; Culture - amniotic cells; Alpha-fetoprotein - amniocentesis

-Amniocentesis is a test that can be done during pregnancy to look for these problems in the developing baby:
+Amniocentesis is a test that can be done during pregnancy to look for certain problems in the developing baby.
+These problems include:

 - Birth defects